-In june I spent two weeks in France photographing birds from the floating hide.
-Thanks to my friend Sylvain Hellio I was able to guide two groups in the lake-rich area Les Dombes.
+Last June, I spent two weeks in France photographing birds from the floating hide.
+Thanks to my friend Sylvain Hello, I was able to guide two groups in the lake-rich area Les Dombes.
 Sylvain arranged permission to enter the lakes with the floating hide.
-These articial lakes are managed to breed Carp fish since the Middle Ages, and are now also rich in birdlife.
-Several species of grebes, herons, ducks, waders,…but it was mainly the Great crested grebe that drew my attention, so I worked mainly on this bird.
+These artificial lakes have been used to breed carp fish since the Middle Ages, and are very rich in birdlife today.
+Several species of grebes, herons, ducks and waders are found, but it was mainly the great crested grebe that drew my attention.
+So I worked hard to capture the essence of this bird.

-Although it’s a very common bird in Belgium and Europe, it’s quite challenging to find these grebes in a nice surrounding on a lake that is not too deep to work with a floating hide, not too windy, not too big or too small, and most of all, with birds that are not too shy.
+Although grebes are very common in Belgium and Europe, it’s quite challenging to find them on a lake that is not too deep (so you can use a floating hide), not too windy, not too big or too small, and with beautiful surroundings.
+And most of all, to find birds that are not too shy.

-Thanks to the floating hide it is possible to move around according to the light situations and backgrounds.
-With the floating hide you can also easily choose your distance to the birds, so it’s completely different than working from a fixed hide.
-It’s often harder work (muddy grounds, very slow walking or floating speed, sticky vegetation, hungry leeches, …) but you get an unlimited artistic freedom instead.
-And since the birds are very used to the floating hide, conditions couldn’t be better!
+The floating hide enables you to move around, guided by the light conditions and backgrounds.
+You can easily choose your distance to the birds, very different from a fixed hide.
+It’s often harder work (muddy grounds, very slow walking or floating, sticky vegetation, hungry leeches) but you get unlimited artistic freedom in return.
+And since the birds are accustomed to the floating hide, conditions were perfect!

-During two weeks I spent every morning and evening and some noons from the floating hide, so I must have spent almost 150 hours in the water, and got to see very nice scenes and often very close up!
-It was a joy to follow the same birds time after time and to see evolutions in their nest-building, growing chicks, or moulting.
+During these two weeks, I spent every morning and evening and some noons in the floating hide, which must have been up to 150 hours in the water!
+Encapturing scenes and extreme close-ups are the result!
+It was a joy to follow the birds and to see their nest-building evolving, watch them growing chicks, or moulting.

-First pictures are a small selection from almost 10.000 pictures I took only from the Great crested grebes!
-Pictures are taken with D4s, D800E, D7100 and 600mm F4, from a beanbag in my floating hide.
+The first pictures are a small selection from almost 10.000 images I took only from the great crested grebes!
+I used a D4s, D800E, D7100 and 600mm F4, from a beanbag in my floating hide.